kdave/btrfs-progs/Documentation/ch-compression.rst

    $ btrfs filesystem defrag -czstd file

 The command above will start defragmentation of the whole *file* and apply the compression, regardless of the mount option.
-(Note: specifying level is not yet implemented).
+The compression level can be also specified with the ``--level`` or ``-L`` argument as of version ``6.14``.
 The compression algorithm is not persistent and applies only to the defragmentation command, for any other writes other compression settings apply.